geeknik/my-awesome-stars/topics.md

 ## pentesting

-- [omar2535/GraphQLer](https://github.com/omar2535/GraphQLer) - 🔍A dependency-aware GraphQL API fuzzing tool
+- [omar2535/GraphQLer](https://github.com/omar2535/GraphQLer) - 🔍A dependency-aware GraphQL API fuzzing tool!
 - [MattKeeley/Spoofy](https://github.com/MattKeeley/Spoofy) - Spoofy is a program that checks if a list of domains can be spoofed based on SPF and DMARC records.
 - [momenbasel/keyFinder](https://github.com/momenbasel/keyFinder) - Keyfinder🔑 is a tool that let you find keys while surfing the web!
 - [1N3/Sn1per](https://github.com/1N3/Sn1per) - Attack Surface Management Platform